lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/3-domain-driven-design.md

 - Consider decomposing the larger, coarser-grained contexts into smaller nested contexts to gain the benefits of splitting seams.
 - You can hide the decision to split a service into smaller parts from the outside world by presenting a coarser-grained API to consumers.

-*We’ve split Warehouse down into Inventory and Shipping.
+*We've split Warehouse down into Inventory and Shipping.
 As far as the outside world is concerned, there is still just the Warehouse microservice.*

-*Internally though, we’ve further decomposed things to allow Inventory to manage Stock Items and have Shipping manage Shipments.
+*Internally though, we've further decomposed things to allow Inventory to manage Stock Items and have Shipping manage Shipments.
 Remember, we want to keep the ownership of a single aggregate inside a single microservice.*

 ![](images/mapping-agbc.png)